mmisono/vatic/DEVELOPERS.md

 workers, payment, and training.
 You probably should only modify turkic if you want to change protocols to how workers are paid and quality control is done.

-vatic_tracking is a tracking framework meant to interact with vatic.
-It provides an API that is called by our fork of vatic and is meant to be easily extensible with tracking algorithms in a variety of languages.
+vatic_tracking is a tracking framework meant to interact with VATIC.
+It provides an API that is called by our fork of VATIC and is meant to be easily extensible with tracking algorithms in a variety of languages.